Translate

 **** INFORMATION ABOUT UKUSINA

 Zulus originated the performance art form of Ukusina centuries ago.
-Ukusina is performed by males and by females.
-However, males and females dance separately.
-During the Ukusina performances that include musical instruments, males play those instruments.
+Ukusina is performed by males and by females who dance separately from each other.
+During the female Ukusina performances that include musical instruments, males play those instruments and sing.
+Females sing for males' Ukusina performances, but I haven't seen any videos that include female musicians for those performances

 ADDITIONAL YOUTUBE VIDEOS